therealssj/blog/content/statement/Project Focus Update.it.md

 ### Skywire

-Skywire is working but is getting a rewrite, to use the skycoin/net networking library.

-The dashboard for cluster management (node manager) and global network dashboard is currently under development.

-Then network will be fully usable for the public for VPN, Socks5 proxy and we will start moving applications on to the new network namespace.

 Skywire sta funzionando, ma sta ottenendo una riscrittura, per utilizzare la libreria di rete skycoin/net.

 Il dashboard per la gestione dei cluster (gestore nodi) e la dashboard della rete globale è attualmente in fase di sviluppo.